 Therefore, it makes more sense, that you, as a seller or buyer, actually hire a partner or professional manager to run the project for you instead of hiring a mediocre customer representative to provide the service such as showing and making an offer.

 The whole process of either home buying or home selling is a system, complex and intertwining.
 Thus it requires your partner to possess the business acumen, and the similar capacity to run a business, besides the realty knowledge.

 Your partner also needs to have the capability to provide a thorough analysis and reasonable predictability, he needs to help you manage the uncertainties, the changes, and the risks, and he needs to provide advice on your current and future planning and help you set up priority among many considerations.

 To maximize your investment, he needs to formulate strategies and tactics before the negotiation and create and catch the opportunity once it arises.

-Obviously, you need to consider the integrity and cost of hiring your potential partner as well.
+Obviously, you would consider the integrity and cost of hiring your potential partner as well.
 The effective balancing among the 3 components ( your partner’s capability, integrity, and cost) is the key to making a successful deal beneficial to both parties.

 Call at 647-914-7337 for a chat, drop a line at firstname.lastname@example.org, or meet with me at my brokerage office in Markham so we can understand your requirements and how my philosophy and methods can be of use.